-Over the next 12 months we will be undertaking sub-system design and testing at an existing mine site in the UK, and aim to trial our first full-scale prototype in 2019.
+Over the next 12 months we will be undertaking sub-system design and testing at an existing mine site in the UK, and aim to trial our first full-scale prototype in 2019 or 2020.

 The grid connection is through modern power electronics to permit rapid switching between generation and absorption of power and the system can deliver reactive as well as resistive power to help with grid stability.

 While the weight system can be used on its own, the energy storage capacity of the overall system can be much increased when the shaft is used as a pressure vessel for compressed air (patent applied for.)
 This involves adding a pressure-tight “lid” to the top of the shaft and lining the shaft to prevent leakage.
 The ground provides the bursting resistance other than at the very top of the shaft.
 The winches and generators are normally contained in the pressurized space so that only electrical cables need to penetrate the pressure vessel walls.